polkadot-developers/substrate-developer-hub.github.io/docs/overview/ss58-address-format.md

 The chain identifier is a one-byte magic number used to specify on which chain the address is intended to be used.
 The Substrate default is 42, which is intended as a "wildcard" meant to be equally valid on all Substrate-based chains.

-For production networks, a network-specific chain identifier may be desirable to help avoid key-reuse and some of the problems it can cause.
+For production networks, a network-specific chain identifier may be desirable to help avoid key-reuse and some of the [problems it can cause](https://github.com/tintinweb/ecdsa-private-key-recovery).

-TODO citation needed

 A few chain identifier values are known to have been used.
 This list is for convenience and not intended to serve as any kind of registry.